-Wound Care
+Wound and Splint Care

-- Keep your wound covered with the dressing for four days.
+- If you are not in a splint, keep your wound covered with the dressing for four days.
 You may remove your dressings four days after your procedure.
-At this time, you may get the incision area wet in the shower. - No soaking or swimming until your wound has fully closed.
+At this time, you may get the incision area wet in the shower. - If you were placed into a splint, you must keep your splint on until your first post-operative appointment, approximately two weeks after your procedure.
+You may shower or bathe at any time after your procedure but your splint must be kept clean and water-tight. - No soaking or swimming until your wound has fully closed.